 With rising business rates and other costs, onerous long-term leases, higher costs of capital, rapidly evolving technology and increasing competition, the environment will continue to be challenging.

-The construction industry invariably leads the way in any sectoral analysis of insolvencies.
+The construction industry insolvencies leads the way in any sectoral.
 That is not expected to change any time soon with optimism weak and the sector a hairsbreadth away from recession.
 Brexit and associated concerns about the economy, in general, have brought about a decline in commercial work, with clients adopting a “wait and see” approach, delaying investment decisions and lengthening conversion times.
 Housebuilding has been robust in the recent past, but even there indications of a weakening housing market are starting to emerge.

 Nervous bankers are delaying, or refusing, funding leading to projects being stalled.
 There are growing concerns about labour shortages, both currently and post-Brexit which are leading in turn to wage inflation.
 Coupled with materials price rises margins are being pinched ever more tightly.